salim359/iwb25-293-pixel/README.md

 - **Flashcard Generation**: Key terms are converted into flashcards for quick review.
 - **Exam Management**: Users can generate, take, and grade mock exams.
 - **User Management**: Registration, login, and authentication.
-- **Progress Tracking**: Tracks user scores and completion status for quizzes and exams.
-- **Analytics**: Provides learning stats and recommendations.
 - **Content Management**: Organizes uploaded documents, topics, and sections.

 ## Database Tables